GenZTechie-Titun/Banking-Management-System/README.md

 C++ mini project

-This project is developed and compiled with DEV C++ IDE using object oriented concept to create and manage bank account of customers and also generates employees salary reports with many more features.
+This project is developed and compiled with DEV C++ IDE using object oriented concept to create and manage bank account of customers and also generates employees salary reports with some other features.

 **You can find me on LinkedIn for more info** :